symfony/recipes-contrib/README.rst

 * Someone (not the Symfony bot nor the pull request author) approved the pull request;

-* The pull request author or the reviewer is a "trusted user".
-A "trusted user" being one of the following:
+* The pull request author or the reviewer is a "trusted user", which means one of the following:

-  * A Symfony Core Merger;
+  * a Symfony Core Merger;

-  * The user is the Github owner for all modified packages;
+  * the Github owner for all modified packages.

 .. _`Symfony Flex`: https://github.com/symfony/flex
 .. _`Symfony recipes`: https://github.com/symfony/recipes